Cardiff

 • Show all places on an interactive map to help you locate each place easily.

 Cardiff has many options for things to do making the city a popular tourist destination but you don't have to break the bank to access a lot of the activities here.
-Each of the places mentioned in this blog post are free to enter or are somewhere you can go to spend a few hours in nature taking in the local scenery.
+Each of the places mentioned in this blog post is free to enter or is somewhere you can go to spend a few hours in nature taking in the local scenery.
 Take in a museum like The National Museum of Cardiff or St Fagan's National Museum of History and if you fancy some time outdoors, Roath Park and Bute Park.
-You can click on each name to be taken straight to that area of the blog post.

 Free things to do